sap-tutorials/sap-btp-sdk-android/tutorials/sdk-android-wizard-app-map/cp-sdk-android-wizard-app-map.md

     With clustering enabled, notice that clustered markers turn white if the markers in the cluster are located in different countries.

 Congratulations.
-You have created an activity that makes use of the Fiori map control.
+You have now seen how an app can make use of the Fiori map control.

 ---